Zach Collier: New Britain Bees

 On July 21, 2019, Collier signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 In 54 games with the Bees, Collier slashed .237/.325/.405 with 6 home runs and 19 RBI.

 Southern Maryland Blue Crabs

 Following the 2019 season, the Bees moved to the Futures Collegiate Baseball League, and Collier was drafted by the Southern Maryland Blue Crabs in the Bees dispersal draft.
 However, Collier did not play in a game in 2020 due to the cancellation of the ALPB season because of the COVID-19 pandemic.
 He became a free agent following the year.
 On March 30, 2021, Collier re-signed with the Blue Crabs.
 He was named the defensive player of the year for the Crabs in 2021.
 He became a free agent following the season.

-On April 1, 2022, Collier re-signed with the Blue Crabs for the 2022 season.
+On April 1, 2022, Collier re-signed with the Blue Crabs for his second season with the club.
+He made 105 appearances for the team, slashing .255/.356/.419 with seven home runs, 58 RBI, and nine stolen bases.
+Collier became a free agent following the season.